1880-1900: Frege's work

 - Selectional restrictions specify the allowed values for predicate arguments.
 Work on selectional restrictions as a way of characterizing semantic well-formedness began with Katz and Fodor [Wikipedia]

 - Joseph Weizenbaum invents the chatbot.
 Chatbots are accessible for the user and simple to create for a programmer.
+The chatbot uses hard-coded request-response rules.
 Many chatbots have since been created and they are still popular.
 In their basic form they are mindless, but they can be enhanced with other functions such as virtual assistance and decision support.

 - Donald Davidson first explicitly represents events as objects in a formal representation in his paper 'The logical form of action sentences'